Retire in Canada

 When we asked people living in Canada about club and activities where newcomers can meet others, they responded:

 "I joined the Newcomers Club in my area.
 This is not the Welcome Wagon.
 Every member must be new to Canada within the past 2 years and we all help each other.
 It's marvelous!
 This is where those special life-long friendships are formed.
 Here's a few suggestions that are working for me: Take classes.
 Learn to play squash; join a running, rowing, or pickleball club.
 Get a part-time job doing something fun.
 Join a church, a knitting group, a soccer club.
 There are a million ways to put yourself out there.
 Just keep smiling and DO talk to strangers.
-(Don't listen to your mother.)," explained one retiree living in Canada.
+(Don't listen to your mother.)," said one member in Canada.

 What is life like in Canada?